 Winter Creeper (Euonymus fortunei) is an evergreen groundcover.
 This tough plant carpets the forest floor, engulfing everything in its path.

-Here is a list of some other non-native invasive plants that escape into natural areas.
+Some other non-native invasive plants that escape into natural areas include:

 - Common Buckthorn (Rhamnus cathartica)